Uric Acid Crystal Pictures

 You can see more images below, but first let me explain some very important points revealed by these pictures.

-- Trapping does not “kill” crystals.
+Trapping does not “kill” crystals.
 If they start to dissolve the white blood cell shield will fall away, revealing the crystal to the immune system for another attack.
-This is why pain relief must always be considered alongside long term gout remedies.
+This is why pain relief must always be considered alongside long term gout prevention.

 Uric Acid Crystal Images From EULAR